bytedeco/javacv/README.txt

 First, put `javacv.jar` and `jna.jar` somewhere in your classpath.
 Then, the wrappers of OpenCV can automatically access all of the C API from the `cxcore`, `cv`, `highgui`, and `cvaux` modules.
 OpenCV simply needs to be placed in its default installation directory and it should work.
 JavaCV will look it up there.
 It will also search the system PATH, such as the current directory under Windows.
 The class definitions are basically ports to Java of the original include files in C, and I deliberately decided to keep as much of the original syntax as possible.
 For example, one can load an image file and smooth it with a program like this:

 {{{
-import static name.audet.samuel.javacv.jna.cxcore.*;
+import static com.googlecode.javacv.jna.cxcore.*;
-import static name.audet.samuel.javacv.jna.cv.*;
+import static com.googlecode.javacv.jna.cv.*;
-import static name.audet.samuel.javacv.jna.highgui.*;
+import static com.googlecode.javacv.jna.highgui.*;
-import static name.audet.samuel.javacv.jna.cvaux.*;
+import static com.googlecode.javacv.jna.cvaux.*;

 public class Test {
     public static void main(String[] args) {